squidicuzz/MetriMask/README.md

-const message = "This is a signed message!"; // Message to verify const address = window.metrimask.account.address; // Address to verify against, this gets the currently logged in one. const signedMessage = "ThisIsTheSignedMessageString"; // A signed message const usePrefix = false; // boolean - Was the prefix '\x15Metrix Signed Message:\n' use to sign the original message. window.metrimask.rpcProvider.verifyMessage([message, address, signedMessage, usePrefix]).then((response) => {
+const message = "This is a signed message!"; // Message to verify const address = window.metrimask.account.address; // Address to verify against, this gets the currently logged in one. const signedMessage = "ThisIsTheSignedMessageString"; // A signed message const usePrefix = false; // (Optional) boolean - Was the prefix '\x15Metrix Signed Message:\n' use to sign the original message. window.metrimask.rpcProvider.verifyMessage([message, address, signedMessage, usePrefix]).then((response) => {
     console.log(response); // true or false
 }